Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/AzureIoTRuntimeEnvironment/Deploying_sample_Python_module.md

    ![20_IoTEdgeModule](assets/20_IoTEdgeModule.png)

-8. Configure the parameters of the IoT Edge module as described in the following table and click the **Add**.
+8. Configure the parameters of the IoT Edge module as described in the following table and click **Add**.

     | Setting item of module |Information to be entered|
     |---|---|